x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/manage-um-ip-gateway.md

 > [!IMPORTANT]
 > There is a period of latency before all changes that you make to the configuration of a UM IP gateway replicate to all Exchange servers in the same UM dial plan as the UM IP gateway.

 This example prevents the UM IP gateway named `MyUMIPGateway` from accepting incoming calls and prevents outgoing calls, sets an IPv6 address, and allows the UM IP gateway to use IPv4 and IPV6 addresses.

 ```
 Set-UMIPGateway -Identity MyUMIPGateway -Address fe80::39bd:88f7:6969:d223%11 -IPAddressFamily Any -Status Disabled -OutcallsAllowed $false
 ```

-### Use the Shell to view UM IP gateway properties
+### Use Exchange Online PowerShell to view UM IP gateway properties

 This example displays a formatted list of all the UM IP gateways in the Active Directory forest.